Francisco Segado-Boj (IP)

-PhD in Journalism (Universidad Complutense de Madrid) and associate professor at the Universidad Internacional de La Rioja in the Communication degree programme and the master’s degree in Data-Driven Journalism, which she has directed since 2014.
+PhD in Journalism (Universidad Complutense de Madrid) and associate professor at the Journalism and Global Communication department in the Universidad Complutense de Madrid.
 She has published her research findings in Journalism Practice, Nordicom Review, First Monday, among others, and has been a research fellow at SINTEF (Oslo) research organization.
 There she was part of the Reveal project, funded by the European Union, which studied the journalistic verification of the contents published on social media.
 Her research focuses on data-driven journalism, social networking sites and the media.
 Dr Chaparro Domínguez is a member of the R+D+i project Accountability and Journalistic Cultures in Spain: Impact and Proposals for Good Practices in the Spanish Media, funded by the Spanish Ministry of Economy and Competitiveness.

 PhD in Journalism, Complutense University of Madrid.
 Academic Director (Master in Corporate Communication) and Communication professor at Universidad Internacional de la Rioja (UNIR).
 Positive assessment by National Agency of Quality (ANECA) required to be contracted as Associate Professor.
 One positively evaluated research period by the National Commission for the Evaluation of Research Activity (CNEAI).
 His main research lines are focused on Communication Ethics and Corporate Social Responsibility, Digital Journalism, Political Communication and Radio.
 He has published around thirty papers on those topics, among them: “Latin American leaders on Twitter.
 Old uses for new media during political crises” (Revista Latina de Comunicación Social) and “Journalism Ethics in a Digital Environment: How Journalistic Codes of Ethics Have Been Adapted to the Internet and ICTs in Countries around the World” (Telematics and Informatics).
 He has participated in several research projects funded by national organizations, such as GlobalCom and “Spanish Armed Forces and the Internet”.
 He has worked as a journalist for 15 years.